marawan6569/moodle-paytabs/README.md

 <hr>

 ## Note: You must have a ssl certificate installed :
-  - because Paytabs doesn't retun tran_ref unless you have ssl certificate installed
+  - because Paytabs doesn't retun tranRef unless you have ssl certificate installed